Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of penile cancer
+Causes of Penile Cancer

-Morphology of penis cancer
+Morphology of penile cancer

 - classical squamous cell;